-This phase is also characterized by a significant drop in temperature, which may fool some into believing that the person is recovering, when, in fact, this is the most critical period when caregivers should be most vigilant.
-Without immediate and appropriate supportive care, its fatality rate is above 20 %; however, this is not the most common scenario.
+During shock, one’s temperature drops, which may fool some into believing that the person is recovering, when this is the critical period when caregivers should be most vigilant.
+Without immediate and appropriate supportive care, the mortality rate is above 20%.
+However, this is not the most common scenario.
 Many seek health care during DHF.

 The CDC illustrates the three phases of the DHF infection in figure 3, which include: